 In November 2011 report at the institute of zoology in London found, cases of widespread evidence of epidermal damage commonly associated with acute and severe sunburn.
 These are mainly due to rising levels of UV lights.

-These are the reasons why the ozone layer is so much of important right now.
+These are the reasons why the ozone layer is so important right now.

 Let’s know about the Ozone depletion potential.